 Introduction

-This document provides a YANG data model for L1VPN Connectivity Service Model (L1CSM).
-The intent of this document is to provide a transport service model exploiting Yang data model, which can be utilized by a client network controller to initiate a service request connectivity request as well as retrieving service states toward a transport network controller communicating with the client controller via a Netconf/Restconf interface.
+This document provides a YANG data model for L1VPN Connectivity Service Model (L1CSM) which can be classified as Network Service YANG module per [RFC8199].
+The intent of this document is to provide a transport service model exploiting YANG data model, which can be utilized by a client network controller to initiate a service request connectivity request as well as retrieving service states toward a transport network controller communicating with the client controller via a NETCONF [RFC8341] or a RESTCONF [RFC8040] interface.

 [RFC4847] provides a framework and service level requirements for Layer 1 Virtual Private Networks (L1VPNs).
 It classifies service models as management-based service model, signaling-based service model (Basic Mode) and signaling and routing service model (Enhanced Mode).